httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Applications MUST only use registered HTTP status codes.
 As with methods, new HTTP status codes are rare, and required (by {{HTTP}}) to be registered with IETF Review.
 Similarly, HTTP status codes are generic; they are required (by {{HTTP}}) to be potentially applicable to all resources, not just to those of one application.

-When authors believe that a new status code is required, they are encouraged to engage with the HTTP community early, and document their proposal as a separate HTTP extension, rather than as part of an application's specification.
+When authors believe that a new status code is required, they are encouraged to engage with the HTTP community early (e.g., on the ietf-http-wg@w3.org mailing list), and document their proposal as a separate HTTP extension, rather than as part of an application's specification.

 ### Redirection {#redirects}